 Research shows that 12 million colonies of bacteria breed in bedding after not being cleaned for four weeks, which can be intensified by any bodily fluids such as sweat.

-49% of adults don’t brush their teeth nightly
+Half of adults don’t brush their teeth nightly, risking tooth decay and gum disease

-Shockingly, our survey revealed that 49% of adults don’t brush their teeth every night!
-Just a quarter of adults (26%) are brushing between one and four times a week before bed, missing out at least three nights of proper oral hygiene.
-What’s worst of all, 1 in 10 (13%) admit that they never brush their teeth before bed.
+Shockingly, our survey revealed that half of adults don’t brush their teeth every night!
+Just a quarter of adults are brushing between one and four times a week before bed, missing out at least three nights of proper oral hygiene.
+What’s worst of all, 1 in 10 admit that they never brush their teeth before bed.

-Our data also shows that younger people are one of the dirtiest again, with only two in five (36%) adults aged 18-29 brushing their teeth every night.
-Adults aged 60 plus appear cleaner, as 61% brush their teeth nightly.
-However, we also found that 15% of over 60s never brush at night.
+Our data also shows that younger people are one of the dirtiest again, with only 2 in 5 adults aged 18-29 brushing their teeth every night.
+We also found that a shocking 1 in 7 over 60s never brush at night.

 Research shows that there are over 300 different types of bacteria living in your mouth.
 If you don’t brush your teeth and allow bacteria to build up, you risk tooth decay, gum disease and bad breath – not very nice for a kiss goodnight!

-1 in 4 don’t wash their face or remove makeup before bed
+1 in 4 don’t wash their face or remove makeup before bed, worsening acne and blackheads

-Surprisingly, one in four adults don’t clean their face before bed.
+Surprisingly, 1 in 4 adults don’t clean their face before bed.
 But if you don’t wash at night, the build up of oil, dirt, sweat and pollution that gathers on your skin in the day will clog your pores.
 This can result in acne, blackheads, irritation and a dull complexion.

 If you wear makeup, the effect will be worse, plus you’ll leave bacteria behind on your pillow – that’s not great for sleeping on every night!